miracle7937/kwadeyi-kitchen/README.md

-# Kwadeyi Kitchen - Landing Page
+# Harey's Kitchen - Landing Page

 **"Made with love, served with comfort."**

-A beautiful, food-focused landing page for Kwadeyi Kitchen, featuring animated product cards for soups, protein boxes, and drinks.
+A beautiful, food-focused landing page for Harey's Kitchen, featuring animated product cards for soups, protein boxes, and drinks.

 ## Features